werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

   script:
     - source <(multiwerf use 1.0)
     ## Always use "bp" option instead separate "build" and "push"
-    ## It is important to use --tag-ci, --tag-branch or --tag-commit options otherwise cleanup won't work.
+    ## It is important to use --tag-ci, --tag-git-branch or --tag-git-commit options otherwise cleanup won't work.
     - werf bp --tag-ci
   tags:
     ## You specify there the tag of the runner to use.
 We need to use there build runner